meanmodemoda/msdv-data-structures/week02/week02_README.md

 ### Reflection

-1. I spent a lot of time iternating my last function of returning an address before and including `"Street"`.
+1. I spent a lot of time iternating my last function of returning an address up to `"Street"`.
 In the end, I'm pretty happy that I was able to use `tenary operator` and the `array.map()` method I learned during the summer workshop.
 2. I think there is another way selecting the address `td` block targeting `attribute` but I chose to experiement with JS path.